jordansirwin/jordansirwin.github.io/_posts/2014-07-27-dnd-house-rule-critical-fumble.md

 ---
-title: D&D House Rule&#58; Skill Check Uncertainty
+title: D&D House Rule&#58; Critical Fumble
 ---

 This is part of the [D&D House Rules][house_rules] series.